 It only took a few minutes to realize my answer: for unmarried people to see themselves as a unified group, to identify as single whether or not they are dating, “in a relationship,” divorced, widowed, never married or “not married yet” — along with all the other labels unmarried people find to describe their status in order to avoid the term “single.”

 As long as the general consensus is that being single means 1) you’re looking for a date or 2) there’s something so wrong with you that you can’t find a date, how can we possibly be recognized for who we are — a diverse group of people who make up half of the U.S. population, half of the work force and half of the voters in the country, yet do not have access to what DePaulo and bloggers Christina and Lisa of Onely identify as over 1,000 perks and privileges granted to those who are married?
-And that’s not even including the social pressures we face in a society that sees being married as the hallmark of successful adulthood.
+And that’s not even including the social pressures singles face in a society that sees being married as the hallmark of successful adulthood.

 Even singles rights activists often disagree about what being single means.
 Is it living alone?
 Is it not being in a romantic relationship?
 Does it mean being anti-marriage?